PySimpleSQL/pysimplesql/README.md

 * Record navigation - Such as First, Previous, Next, Last, Searching and selector controls
 * Callbacks allow your own functions to expand control over your own database front ends
 * Event Mapping
+* An edit protect system to help prevent unwanted or errant changes to your data
+* A prompt save system to help void losing data
-* LanguagePacks - use one of the existing ones or create your own
+* LanguagePacks - use one of the existing ones, modify one or create your own
 * ThemePacks - change the look and feel of your application, including icons for navigation buttons and more
-* Transforms - Transform your data as its read from and written to the database
+* Transforms - Transform your data as it's read from and written to the database

 We will break each of these down below to give you a better understanding of how each of these features works.
 ## Convenience Functions
-There are currently only a few convenience functions to aid in quickly creating PySimpleGUI™ layout code pysimplesql.set_label_size(width,height) - Sets the PySimpleGUI™ text size for subsequent calls to Form.field().
-Defaults to (15,1) otherwise.

-pysimplesql.set_element_size(width, height) - Sets the PySImpleGUI™ control size for subsequent calls to Form.field().
-Defaults to (30,1) otherwise.

-pysimplesql.field(table, field,control_type=None,size=None,text_label=None)- This is a convenience function for creating a PySimpleGUI™ text element and a PySimpleGUI™ Input element inline for purposes of displaying a record from the database.
+pysimplesql.field(table, field,control_type=None,size=None,text_label=None)- This is a convenience function for creating a PySimpleGUI™ text element and a PySimpleGUI™ Input element inline for purposes of displaying a field from the current record.
 This function also creates a default name of {table.column} in the element's key parameter and the required metadata that **pysimplesql** uses for advanced automatic functionality.
 The optional element parameter allows you to bind elements other than Input to a database field.
-Checkboxes, listboxes and other controls entered here will override the default Input control.
-The size parameter will override the default control size that was set with Database.set_control_size().
-Lastly, the text_label parameter will prefix a text field before the control.
+Checkboxes, ListBoxes, and other controls entered here will override the default Input control.
+The size parameter will override the default element size that is set in the current ThemePack.
+Lastly, the text_label parameter will prefix a text field before the element.

-pysimplesql.selector() -  for adding Selector controls to your GUI.
-Selectors are responsible for selecting the current record in a Form
+pysimplesql.selector() -  For adding Selector controls to your GUI.
+Selectors are responsible for selecting the current record in a Form in addition to the normal navigateion buttons.

-pysimplesql.actions()- Actions such as save, delete, search and navigation can all be customized with this convenience function!
+pysimplesql.actions()- Actions such as save, delete, search and record navigation can all be customized with this convenience function!

-## Control Binding
+## Element Binding
-    TODO
+PySimpleGUI elements are bound to fields from the current record.
+This means that as you navigate through your data your GUI automatically updates and stays in sync.
+This happens automatically, but can also be done manually if needed.

 ## Automatic Requerying
-    TODO
+Foreign key relationships can be complicated, and even more so when you are trying to manage a GUI to display this related data.
+As example, if you were to have an `Albums` database, and a `Songs` database, where a foreign key in `Songs` references the `Albums` table, then when the current record for `Album` changes, the songs list is automatically requeried so that only songs referencing that Album are shown.

 ## Record Navigation
 **pysimplesql** includes a convenience function for adding record navigation buttons to your project.
 For lower level control or a custom look, you may want to learn how to do this on your own.
 Lets start with the convenience function and work backwards from there to see how you can implement your own record navigation controls.

 The convenience function pysimplesql.actions() is a swiss army knife when it comes to generating PySimpleGUI™ layout code for your record navigation controls.
 With it, you can add First, Previous, Next and Last record navigation buttons, a search box, edit protection modes, and record actions such as Insert, Save and Delete (Or any combination of these items).
 Under the hood, the actions() convenience function uses the Event Mapping features of **pysimplesql**, and your own code can do this too!
 See the code below on example usage of the **pysimplesql**.actions() convenience function

 ```python